 By his childhood, Horus was Harpokrates or “the infant Horus”; available images show that the gods Isis tending the baby form of Horus.
-Historians also agree to the fact that Horus stunted from waist down, that was probably due to the demise of father either just before the birth or during the labor.
+Historians also agree to the fact that Horus stunted from the waist down, which was probably due to the demise of a father either just before the birth or during the labor.
 Young Horus symbolized youth and freshness by wearing a royal crown and uraeus; there are inscriptions that show that Horus standing on crocodiles and holding scorpions and snakes in both hands.

 Other forms of Horus are: